-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these places to stay are highly rated for location, cleanliness, and more.

+Laying claim to hot springs in the high desert and rugged canyons that channel thrilling whitewater runs, the Gem State’s diverse landscapes are the perfect settings for off-the-grid getaways.
+The scenery ranges from rocky to surreal in such notable outdoor spots as the Sawtooth National Recreation Area, Craters of the Moon National Monument, and City of Rocks National Reserve.
+In central Idaho, the resort town of Sun Valley draws skiers and snowboarders to stay in cabins along its famous slopes.
 Eastern Idaho serves as a gateway to Yellowstone National Park, which spills into the state from neighboring Wyoming.
 Rugged adventurers often head to Idaho’s northern panhandle, where the Snake River rushes through remote Hells Canyon, the deepest river gorge in North America.
 In Boise, the largest city, Idaho’s rugged side gives way to one of the nation’s fastest growing metropolises.
 While many people know Idaho best for its “famous potatoes,” as the official license plates declare, it’s increasingly popular for its craft breweries and burgeoning wine regions.

 Idaho’s distinct seasons each have their own draws, with winter and summer ranking as the most popular for their wide range of outdoor activities.
 For winter action, head to the highest elevations, where heavy snow keeps ski towns hopping all season.
 As the snow melts in the mountains, spring wildflowers blossom; by May, rushing rivers kick off the rafting season in a place sometimes referred to as the capital of American whitewater.
 With generally sunny and balmy weather, summer is prime time at natural parks and on hiking trails.
 Warm weather lingers through September and October, when the changing of the leaves show the state in full color.